-I don’t think I breathed as heavily watching a movie more so than I did watching this one.
+I don’t think I breathed as heavily watching a movie more so than I did watch this one.
 You just wait and watch to see what’s the plot.
 The plot goes on to culminates with a hell of a surprise and the occult like propaganda shines.
-Real terror like this really happen every day.
+Real terror like this really happens every day.

 9. Silence Of The Lambs